What is UAT?

 The UAT test plan outlines the strategy that will be used to verify and ensure an application meets its business requirements.
 It documents entry and exit criteria for UAT, Test scenarios and test cases approach and timelines of testing.

-It is best advisable to use live data for UAT.
+It is best advised to use live data for UAT.
 Data should be scrambled for privacy and security reasons.
-Tester should be familiar with the data base flow.
+Tester should be familiar with the database flow.

 Exit criteria for UAT: